-Students doing an ASBA are able to drop a subject at Merici, taking into account the large time commitment required outside of school.
+Students doing an ASBA are able to adjust their subject load at Merici, taking into account the large time commitment required outside of school.
 While it is possible to combine an ASBA with a Tertiary package, this combination requires a great commitment for the student, and would not be a suitable choice for most students.

-If you are interested in an Australian School Based Apprenticeship, see your Vocational Teacher or the VET & Career Coordinator, Mrs KerryMcDonnell.
+If you are interested in an Australian School Based Apprenticeship, see your Vocational Teacher or the VET & Career Coordinator, Mrs Kerry McDonnell.

-Assessment and Grades
+6. Assessment and Grades